cheesoup/GRPH/_posts/2021-11-20-the-web-is-obese.md

 putting it there, OCAD’s forcing a lot of people to download this huge file just to visit their websites front page.

-Below is part of the results provided by Pingdom’s speed benchmarking tool:
+Below is part of the results provided by [Pingdom’s speed tool](https://tools.pingdom.com/):

 {% include image.html url='/content/ocadu_size.png' caption='Size of OCADs front
 page, sorted by file type' %}